 The controller is also compact and folds down small enough to fit in a pocket.
 This is thanks to the removable joysticks which slip into the body as it folds down.
 Yet the folded out remote is as comfortable as any console controller and features even more buttons for super complex controls if you need them, but is still really easy to access for newbs.

-DJI Mavic Air photos and videos
+DJI Mavic Air review: camera features

 The image offerings aren’t just straight photos though, you can now use even more smart camera modes.
 For panoramas there are options for vertical, horizontal and 180 degree images, which the drone stitches together for you.
 You just tap to find the mode and select to take, then the drone will move itself about taking shots to stitch together the finished product.
 The extreme version of this, called Sphere Panorama, stitches together 25 photos for a 32-megapixel panorama in just a minute.
 In real world use the edit took a little longer to appear as finished.

-DJI Mavic Air flight and gesture controls
+DJI Mavic Air review: flight controls

 No matter how compact and impressive the controller is we’ll always get a kick out of flying a drone using hand gestures.
 The Mavic Air is super accurate and manages to follow hand swipes, mimicking the movements, even when surprisingly far away.
 This might sound like a gimmick but is actually a really handy way to get photos and videos without digging out the controller.
 You can even take off and land using gestures, leaving the controller out of any photo or video selfies.